kosyakow/vungle-resources/English/Unity/combo-dev-guide.md

 // Fired when the SDK sends a log event. public static event Action<string> onLogEvent;

-//Fired when a Vungle ad finished and provides the entire information about this event: time watched,
+// Fired when a Vungle ad finished and provides the entire information about this event: time watched,
-//total duration, flag that indicates that an ad is completely viewed and flag that indicates was
+// total duration, flag that indicates that an ad is completely viewed and flag that indicates was
-//call to action clicked or not. public static event Action<AdFinishedEventArgs> onAdFinishedEvent;
+// call to action clicked or not. public static event Action<AdFinishedEventArgs> onAdFinishedEvent;
 ```